PhraseLockOEM/PhraseLockOEM_Android/README.md

 <br/><br/>
 ## Login with Phrase-Lock Demo App into Windows 11 via AzureAD and Windows Hello
-This is for all CIO: If you want to get rid of passwords, the Phrase-Lock library is for you.
+__This is for all CXOs__: If you want to get rid of passwords, the Phrase-Lock library is for you.
 Usually hardware token must be carefully protected against misuse.
 No Problem with Phrase-Lock, just let the USB-Key plugged in on the PC or Laptop, because there are absolutely no interesting data on it.
 So it can't get lost easely - which minimises the replacement logistics tremendously. <br/>
 Every ID, certificate or identification is stored in your app.
 Or you prefer to keep them save in the backend and to provide credentials only if they are required, limited by time and location if you like.
 You have any freedom to build a secure __*user-authentication-infrastructure*__ the way you want, the way you need to protect your business.
 <br/>
 Microsoft AzureAD supports filtering of FIDO2-token via there unique ID (AAGUID).
 So just go ahead and limit the type of token you like to accept.